GEOS-ESM/mepo/README.md

 #### uvx

-If you'd like to run `mepo` without installing it, you can use `uvx` to run it directly from the repository:
+If you'd like to run `mepo` without installing it, you can use `uvx` to run it directly:

 ```
 uvx mepo